This is the ninth year with Gardener Cary George in charge of the Garden.

 Elected to their offices at the Board of Directors meeting: Harriet Betzold, President; Jack Lynch, Vice-President; Elizabeth Carr, Secretary; and Jack (Chester) Schultz, Treasurer.

-In Committees, Shirley Schultz continued as Volunteer coordinator, Kathleen Wolgamott and Lola Wheeler as membership co-chairs, Diane Reindl as the new Newsletter editor and Marguerite Harbison as memorials chair.
+In Committees, Shirley Schultz continued as Volunteer coordinator, Kathleen Wolgamott and Lola Wheeler as membership co-chairs, non-board member Diane Reindl as the new Newsletter editor and Marguerite Harbison as memorials chair.

 38 volunteers were on the active list.
 218 persons on the membership list, a large drop from last year.

 Cary George noted the work going on of removing sumac and other undesirables from the new prairie area.
-The Friends funded 3 granite benches for sitting which were placed under the lone oak in that part of the prairie.
+The Minneapolis Park and Recreation Board funded 3 granite slab benches for sitting which were placed under the lone oak in that part of the prairie.
 Work was completed by Able Fence on the new wrought iron fencing around the new front gate that the Friends funded - cost $6,675.
-The Friends were also providing funds for the reconstruction of the back gate and the Nordquist fountain.
-That cost would total $11,289 to LaMere Concrete for the structure and the fountain and $1,606 to Able Fence for iron work.
+The Friends were also providing funds for the reconstruction of the back gate [photo in 1996] and the Nordquist fountain.
+That cost would total $11,289 to LaMere Concrete for the gate structure and fountain and $1,606 to Able Fence for iron work.
 Additional fence funding would be needed in 1997.
 A donation of $2,000 from the Nordquist family in 1994 was to pay for the fountain.

 The new north gate at the back of the Garden was being worked on.